Jo5629/jo5629-In_the_Fog/DOCUMENTATION.md

   3. `sound` - If `true`, a sound will go off when a player has been jumpscared.
 - `herobrine.line_of_sight(pos1, pos2)` - Returns `boolean, pos`
   - Checks if there are any **opaque** blocks between `pos1` and `pos2`.
-  - Returns false if unsuccessful
+  - Returns false if unsuccessful.
   - Returns the position of the blocking node when `false`.
 - `herobrine.lighting_strike(pos)` - Spawns a lightning strike at `pos`, only if the mod `lightning` by sofar is enabled.
 - `herobrine.register_subcommand(name, def)` - Registers a subcommand under the `herobrine` command.
   1. `name` and `def` are both the equivalent to `name` and `def` from lib_chatcmdbuilder.
   2. `hidden` - This is put in the definition so it will be hidden from the command `/herobrine help`.
+- `herobrine.get_daycount()` - Returns a number.
+  - The number returned might not always line up with what is returned from `minetest.get_day_count()`.
+  - Used for internal calculations within the mod.
+- `herobrine.set_daycount(num)`
+  - Sets the daycount.
+  - `num` is a number.

 ### Command Example